 MYTH: I’ll fail my IID test if I consume certain foods.

-Reality: This one can be true under specific circumstances.
+Reality: Occasionally, there are certain things that will set off an interlock device.
 IID’s are meant to detect even very small amounts of alcohol in your system, so eating foods—like pastries containing yeast or spicy cuisine—or swishing around alcohol-based mouthwash could skew your reading if you don’t wash out your mouth with water and wait a few minutes before blowing into the IID.
 Make it a practice to wait 15 minutes after eating or drinking anything prior to getting into your car.

 MYTH: Rolling re-tests are unsafe and could cause an accident.